Beware of forgeries - Become a well-informed connoisseur.

 One man, one knife!

-Our Laguiole knives workmanship respects the ancestral tradition of the original Laguiole knives.
+Forge de Laguiole knives workmanship respects the ancestral tradition of the original Laguiole knives.
 It takes over 100 operations for a Laguiole knife with blade only to be completed.

-All "Laguiole" knives sold by Laguiole Imports are manufactured from A to Z by the same cutler.
+All Laguiole knives sold by Laguiole Imports are manufactured from A to Z by the same cutler.

 When a set of knives are finished, the foreman controls its quality and erases the imperfections.
 The knives are then polished and labeled.
-In mass production, man's role is reduced to the lowest degree.
+In mass production, men's role is reduced to the lowest degree.
 Factory tasks are fragmented, the knife goes from one unskilled-worker to the other, each of whom does one operation before he / she passes the knife on to the next worker resulting in the nonexistence of ownership and pride for the finish product.
 Mass-production goes along with outputs and thus the cutler's skill is replaced by numerically controlled machines.
-Some "bargain" Laguiole knives are manufactured in Asia or Pakistan in sweatshop conditions and by Children.
+Some "bargain" Laguiole knives are manufactured in Asia or Pakistan in sweatshop conditions and sometime by Children.

 Last but not least!